rescript-lang/bucklescript.github.io/README.md

-**The new BuckleScript docs live at https://reasonml.org/docs/reason-compiler/latest/introduction.
-This repo is now deprecated.
-Please contribute to https://github.com/reason-association/reasonml.org/issues instead.
-Thanks!
+**The new BuckleScript docs live at https://rescript-lang.org.
+This repo is deprecated**.

 # BuckleScript Website